Still using the AnyConnect VPN? Please switch to GlobalProtect now.

 AnyConnect and older GlobalProtect clients will be retired in 2022

 Time to transition to the university’s new Palo Alto GlobalProtect virtual private network (VPN) client is running out.
-University of Utah and University of Utah Health staff members must install and start to use the client before Friday, December 31, 2021.
+Members of the University of Utah and University of Utah Health communities must install and start to use the client for their VPN needs before Friday, December 31, 2021.

 “We need everyone’s support and collaboration to make this transition as smooth as possible,” said Abraham Kololli, associate director for UIT Network Services.

 The U’s VPN provides off-campus users with a secure connection to the university network when they need to access resources such as local/departmental file shares, private IP-addressed systems, some Marriott Library databases, Epic (clinical) applications, and Webtools.

 The new GlobalProtect client was selected as the university’s central VPN solution for a variety of reasons — it provides an encrypted, identity-based internet connection; it’s integrated with security controls that scan for malicious content; it’s faster and provides more throughput; and it offers better logging and tracking, which is expected to improve troubleshooting and IT security incident management efforts.